 From Indian Territory to outlaws to the Dust Bowl Days and the birth of Route 66, Oklahoma is steeped in history.
 This beautiful state deserves much exploration as you exit the Interstate and explore its many hidden treasures.
 Mile-for-mile, Oklahoma has the most diverse geography of any in the nation, with pine-covered mountains, alabaster caverns, cypress swamps, and tallgrass prairies.

-Boasting more man-made lakes than any other state, Oklahoma also provides a haven for the angler, camper and outdoor enthusiast.
+Boasting more man-made lakes than any other state, Oklahoma also provides a haven for anglers, campers, and outdoor enthusiasts.

-For the historian, Oklahoma tells the story of the struggles of the Native American as they were forced to on the Trail of Tears in the 1830’s and other routes in the 19th Century and proudly presents its Indian history, culture and flavor throughout the state.
+For the historian, Oklahoma tells the story of the struggles of the Native Americans as they were forced on the Trail of Tears in the 1830s and other routes in the 19th Century and proudly presents its Indian history, culture, and flavor throughout the state.